giantswarm/fmt/go/errors.md

 **Cons:**

 - We have to be very consistent with this.
-The human effort we have to put into it is notable but neglectible once familar with the concept.
+The human effort we have to put into it is notable but neglectible once familiar with the concept.

 ## Custom Errors